 After a Korean album is released, artists go on music shows, do interviews (magazine/radio), & have variety show appearances (talk shows, game shows, etc.) to promote the album.

 There are multiple music charts that contribute to wins on Korean music shows – both physical and digital.
 The main charts you need to know are Gaon/Hanteo & Instiz iChart.
-You can read our full guide here~!
+You can read more about it on our full guide here~!
 The guide includes also Japanese & US music chart info!

-Tend to include much of the same in regards to tv appearances, radio shows, etc. Music shows however do not give out awards.
+Japanese promotions tend to include much of the same type of content as Korean promotions in regards to TV appearances, radio shows, etc. However, music shows in Japan do not have “winners” or give awards.

 All of this gets more complicated than these simplified explanations, but hopefully this provides a good overview. ^^; If you have more questions, please feel free to ask and we’ll cover it in a later Part II of the series~!

 Thank you it helps me understand kpop world